hsiangjenli/2023-it-help-ironman/README.md

 ## Project structure

-- `docs/articles` – 30 days of learning notes and related references.
+- `docs/articles` – daily notes and paper readings (some papers consolidated).
 - `src` – small Python scripts used in the posts.
 - `notebooks` – Jupyter notebooks used for experiments.
 - `images` – figures referenced by the notes.